 5. How much does a fetal Doppler cost?

-The price for fetal Dopplers ranges from $40 to $80, depending on the features and brand.
+The price for fetal Dopplers ranges from $40 to hundreds of dollars, depending on the features and brand.